hemanthDogiparthi/Glofox-Application/README.md

      * Swagger UI for showing the APIs provided
      * A runtime in memory H2 Database
      * Centralised and Unifrom Error Response Mechanism
+     * Complete Validations for Bookings Creation with Date checks